 The South Carolina Sea Grant Consortium, on behalf of the CRN, has received a Regional Coastal Resilience Grant from the National Oceanic and Atmospheric Administration (NOAA) to understand the capacity of the Charleston, SC, region’s infrastructure to handle nuisance and severe flooding.
 This information will allow the region to respond now to immediate needs and enhance adaptive capacity for future issues.
 Partners on the project include the S.C.
-Sea Grant Consortium, College of Charleston, The Citadel, University of South Carolina, and the CRN.
+Sea Grant Consortium, College of Charleston, The Citadel, and University of South Carolina.

 The CRN and its partners will achieve this goal through three objectives:

-- Engagement and educational awareness: An important component of the CRN is helping to foster a common language and understanding of water-related hazards and impacts, both short-term and long-term, in our region.
+Engagement and educational awareness: An important component of the CRN is to help foster a common language and understanding of water-related hazards and impacts (both short-term and long-term) in our region.
 We will conduct focus groups in representative communities and sectors in the Charleston region on vulnerability and actions we can take to address these issues.

-- Capacity building: The CRN will use this funding opportunity to build its internal capacity, through strengthening the Steering Group and forming and sustaining Working Groups, such that the results derived through modeling and stakeholder engagement will be given a longevity and utility in implementing resilience strategies throughout the region.
+Capacity building: The CRN will use this funding opportunity to build its internal capacity, through strengthening the Organizing Committee and forming and sustaining Working Groups, such that the results derived through modeling and stakeholder engagement will be given a longevity and utility in implementing resilience strategies throughout the region.

 This project is meant to build a more resilient Charleston, where its people and places have the capacity to survive, adapt and grow despite episodic natural disasters and chronic coastal hazards.
 Results will help move communities towards implementation of resilience strategies.